Real Estate Investment in Toronto Mississauga

 Do you know what the legal costs will amount to?

-Legal costs to buy an investment property in Toronto Mississauga, including land transfer taxes, lawyer fees and other closing costs can amount to three to five percent of purchase price.
+Legal costs to buy a property in Toronto Mississauga, including land transfer taxes, lawyer fees and other closing costs can amount to anywhere 2% to 4% of purchase price.

-If working with an experienced Realtor, the process can be summed up in three easy steps.
-First is your mortgage approval (say one week) followed with transfer of funds, as per FINTRAC prevailing laws.
+Canadian banks and lawyers require you to be physical present at the time of signing mortgage documents.
+The non-resident buying process can be summed up in three easy steps.
+First step is your mortgage approval (say 3-4 days) followed with transfer of funds, as per FINTRAC prevailing laws.
+This process can be started even before you come to Canada.
 Second step, is finding the property.
 Depending upon your investment goals and neighbourhood choice, it can take about one week to get you the right property.
-The last step, is meeting with a real estate lawyer, an accountant and a property management company, this can be take another one or two days.
-Your mortgage approval process (as above) can start even before your arrive in Canada.
+Third and the last step, is meeting with a real estate lawyer, an accountant and a property management company.
+Team Kalia has helped many non-resident real estate investors buy and manage properties in Mississauga and Toronto area.

 Can I buy property in my child's name, if he/she is an international student studying in Canada?

-Yes, you can buy a property in your child's name if he/ she is 18 years or older.
-You may also buy a property in joint names, subject to bank’s approval.
-If you/ your child is a permanent resident of Canada, you can qualify for first time buyer rebates, subject to other conditions.
+Yes, you can buy a property jointly in your child's name if he/ she is 18 years or older.
+This is subject to bank’s approval based on parent's income qualification.
+If your child is a permanent resident of Canada, he can qualify for first time buyer rebates, subject to other conditions.
+But you would still pay the 20% foreign buyers tax, if the parent is not a PR or a Canadian citizen.